Your Partner from Product Design to Volume Manufacturing

 Michael Wilkinson Chairman

 Michael Wilkinson (B.Eng.) has over 20 years of experience in the pharmaceutical and construction industries.
-He is the founder and Managing Director of Wilkore Pty Ltd, a construction company specialising in the design and construction of controlled environment facilities.

 Michael is also a Board Member of the Small Technologies Cluster (STC), a cluster organisation aimed at encouraging the uptake of small technologies in industry.
 Michael is actively involved in community development and helped in the establishment of the South East Melbourne Innovation Precinct (SEMIP).